 Employers and employees each contribute 5% of wages to social security.
 The rate has been increased to 6%, but its implementation is pending a court ruling.

-Employees must also contribute 1% of wages to the National Hospital Insurance Fund.
+Employees must also contribute a percentage of wages to the National Hospital Insurance Fund, dependent on the employee’s salary.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Kenya to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Kenya to engage a small team is time-consuming, expensive and complex.
 Kenyan labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Kenya.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Kenya PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Kenya PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Kenya, please contact us.